BigTree1004/BigTree1004/README.md

-This program package is used to study the effects of complex heterogeneities on wave dispersion and attenuation at micro- and meso-scopic scales, which is based on the model proposed in the paper "Extended Gassmann Equation with Dynamic Volumetric Strain: Modeling Wave Dispersion and Attenuation of Complex Heterogenous Porous Rocks".
+This program package is used to study the effects of complex heterogeneities on wave dispersion and attenuation at micro- and meso-scopic scales, which is based on the model of Extended Gassmann Equation with Dynamic Volumetric Strain.
 The detailed descriptions of each program are as follows:

 1. mesoscopic：